What is Eyelid Retraction?

 Dr. Mehryar Ray Taban is a board-certified oculoplastic surgeon in Beverly Hills who has extensive experience and skill regarding the treatment of eyelid retraction.
 To learn more about the different treatment options for abnormal eyelid elevation, contact Dr. Taban today to schedule a consultation.

 What Causes Eyelid Retraction?

-There are various causes of eyelid retraction, including congenital, thyroid eye disease (Graves’ disease), trauma, and prior surgery.
-The most common cause of lower eyelid retraction is from complications from prior lower blepharoplasty, where either scar tissue developed and/or if too much skin was excised from the lower eyelid.
-Lower eyelid retraction can appear as rounding of the eyes.
-It can lead to chronic eye conditions including dry eyes, excessive tearing, redness, burning and blurred vision.
+There are various causes of this eye condition, including congenital, thyroid eye disease (Graves’ disease), trauma, and prior surgery.
+Most common cause of retraction of the upper eyelids is thyroid disease followed by genetics.
+The most common cause of lower eyelid retraction is from complications from prior lower blepharoplasty (post-blepharoplasty retraction), where either scar tissue developed and/or if too much skin was excised from the bottom eye fold.
+(Patient with prominent bulging eyes (negative vector) are at greater risk.)